Using Metadynamics to Reveal Extractant Conformational Free Energy Landscapes: Introduction

 Herein, we present classical molecular dynamics (CMD) simulations and profile the full energetic landscape of extractant conformations, with solvent molecules being modeled explicitly.
 To enhance the sampling of all extractant conformations, especially for unfavorable high-energetic ones, a free energy estimation technique, metadynamics (MTD) \cite{laio2002escaping,barducci2011metadynamics,valsson2016enhancing}, is carried out by adding repulsive bias potentials as functions of observable collective variables.
 Unlike regular unbiased CMD, these time-evolving bias potentials discourage the system from visiting low-energetic configurations, which provides a way of mapping out the whole free-energy surface defined by the collective variables with reasonable computational cost.
 In contrast to DFT techniques, which necessitate the simplification of solvents to avoid expensive calculations, CMD uses semiempirical force fields to explicitly account for solvent molecules.
 While empirical CMD potentials are less accurate than those calculated from DFT, we are able to benchmark the force field performance against DFT, and then explore the full range of conformations present in the solution phase.
 By using DFT to identify the binding geometry of the extractant molecule in the presence of the metal, we can then compute the free energy cost of the molecule organizing into that conformation.
 In a practical system, this energetic cost competes with the favorable metal-extractant binding.
-Here, by isolating this conformation energy in the absence of the metal, but at temperature and in the presence of explicit solvent, we can isolate how changes in the extractant structure reshape the conformational energetic landscape.
+Reducing this unfavorable extractant conformational energy penalty through extractant pre-organization is an established strategy in ligand design. \cite{hay2004structural,mccann2016computer,lumetta2002deliberate,merrill2011unusual,merrill2011metal,gephart2009complexation,williams2009strong,lashley2016highly} Here, by using MTD with CMD, we seek to extend this approach using a methodology that can apply to realistic, solution-phase systems.
+By isolating this conformation energy in the absence of the metal, but at temperature and in the presence of explicit solvent, we can isolate how changes in the extractant structure reshape the conformational energetic landscape.
 This will quantify how the extractant structure favors or disfavors the binding conformation compared to the lowest energy conformation that is typically assumed by the nonbinding extractant.
 Overall, this will provide a complete picture of the inherent conformational energetics of an extractant molecule, allowing us to connect changes to this landscape to separations performance.